-1.9.
+1.12.
 Author grievance procedure

-An author who believes that a paper has been unjustifiably treated by the Co-editor may appeal initially to the Section Editor, and then to the Editor-in-Chief if still aggrieved by the decision.
+An author who believes that a paper has been unjustifiably treated by the Co-editor may appeal initially to the Section Editor for a new review and, finally, to the Editor-in-Chief of IUCr journals if the author is still aggrieved by the decision.
+The initial appeal must be made within 3 months of rejection of the paper.
+The decision of the Editor-in-Chief is final.
+Any resubmission after an appeal will be forwarded to the Section Editor.